 We expect currency appreciation will continue to be an important source of potential returns moving forward.
 Current US-dollar strength has depressed currency gains in Asian local currency bonds, but over the medium to long term, there is a good chance of a rebound.
 In the meantime, US-dollar strength presents attractive entry opportunities for Asian local currency bonds.

 A 'Back to Basics' Diversified Portfolio Construction Strategy

 In the increasingly interconnected world, correlations between Asian local currency bonds and other major asset classes have inevitably risen.
 Still, they remain low enough to allow such assets to add valuable diversification benefits to investors' portfolios.

-1Region includes Hong Kong, Japan, Korea, Mainland China, Singapore, and Taiwan.
-Source: Bloomberg Finance L.P., as of 30 June 2022.
+1Region includes Hong Kong, Japan, South Korea, Mainland China, Singapore, and Taiwan.
+Source: Bloomberg Finance L.P., as of 31 January 2023.

-2Source: Morningstar, as of 31 July 2022.
+2Source: Morningstar, as of 31 January 2023.

-3State Street Global Advisors, as of 31 March 2022.
+3State Street Global Advisors, as of 31 December 2022.
 Past performance is not a reliable indicator of future performance.
 The computation basis of the calendar-year performance is based on calendar year end, NAV-to-NAV, with dividend reinvested.
 Calendar-year performance shows by how much the PAIF increased or decreased in value during the calendar year being shown.
 Performance data has been calculated in USD, including ongoing charges and excluding subscription fee and redemption fee you might have to pay.

-4State Street Global Advisors, as of 31 March 2022.
+4State Street Global Advisors, as of 31 January 2023.